nielsberglund/nielsblogsource/content/posts/2019-12-23-how-to-deploy-sql-server-2019-big-data-cluster-using-azure-data-studio.md

 In *Figure 11* we see some cells with code, and above the cells describing text.

 To do the deployment, you can now either run each cell independently by clicking on the cell and hit F5 or click on the **Run Cells** command at the top of the notebook, (outlined in red in *Figure 10*).
-In either case, you see what command the cell executes as well as the result:
+In either case, you see what command the cell executes as well as the outcome:

 ![](/images/posts/inst-bdcrc1-cell-output.png)